chen-yifu/Haskell-Pokemon/ReadMe.md

+# Pokemon Battle Similator
+Authors: David, Johnson, Yifu

+# What is the this?
+For the project, we are consturcting a smpiflied version of the battle system in the famous game Pokemon.
+The final result will be a one-on-one, consol based battle similator.
+User will be abole to select different moves in their turn to attack and deffend.
+The game ends if the one of the pokemon's HP reaches 0 and the user runs out of usable Pokemon.
 # How to run
 * make sure cd to the src file
 * run ghci, then compile and start with the following